wp-plugins/memphis-documents-library/readme.txt

 7. screenshot-7.png

 == Changelog ==
+= 2.6.14 =
+* *Update* - English loc file has been updated with new language.
+* *Update* - Categories are now called Folder, no functionality change just name change.
+* *Bug* - Fixed some category issues.
 = 2.6.13 =
 * *Update* - Fixed the SAMEORIGIN error when using google doc preview.
 Now should work for http and https.
 = 2.6.12 =